-- Communications from County Broadband was poor.
+- communications from County Broadband were poor.
 The company did not respond to numerous communications.
 We felt that we would not be able to recommend a provider that would not engage with our community.

 Following the selection of an Openreach Community Fibre Partnership as the preferred approach, villager and broadband enthusiast Jason Patel took the lead in formally instigating and day-to-day management of our Community Fibre Partnership.
 Following this and discussions with Connecting Cambridgeshire, Spaldwick was chosen by Openreach to be the first village in Cambridgeshire to pilot a new ‘demand-led’ model with its Community Fibre Partnership scheme.